3b1b/3Blue1Brown.com/_posts/2021/2021-04-27-test-lesson.md

 order: 1
 credits:
   - Lesson and figures by Grant Sanderson
-  - Translated to text by James Schloss
+  - Translated to blog format by James Schloss
 tags:
   - interactive
   - geometry